When Your Dew Point Measurements Matter, Choose a Chilled Mirror Hygrometer

 Chilled mirror hygrometers are precision instruments that measure the dew point or frost point of a gas containing water vapor.

-Moisture is a critical factor in many processes, therefore, it needs to be monitored and controlled.
+Trace moisture is a critical factor in many processes, therefore, it needs to be monitored and controlled.
 There are several dew point measurement technologies such as tuned laser spectroscopy, aluminum oxide, quartz microbalance, and polymer capacitance, but the chilled mirror has the highest attainable accuracy, up to ±.1°C. They are precise and drift-free, hence used as humidity transfer standards for calibrating other instruments.
 Chilled mirror technology is validated by all worldwide national standards.
 Many of the aluminum oxide sensors and polymer capacitance sensors are calibrated using chilled mirror analyzers.

 When to choose a chilled mirror hygrometer